Rob Brantly

-Robert Jacob Brantly (born July 14, 1989) is an American professional baseball catcher in the Toronto Blue Jays organization.
-The Detroit Tigers drafted Brantly in the third round of the 2010 Major League Baseball Draft.
-He made his Major League Baseball (MLB) debut in 2012 with the Miami Marlins and has also played in MLB for the Chicago White Sox, Philadelphia Phillies, San Francisco Giants and New York Yankees.
+Robert Jacob Brantly (born July 14, 1989) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Chicago White Sox, Philadelphia Phillies, San Francisco Giants, New York Yankees, Tampa Bay Rays and Miami Marlins.
+The Detroit Tigers drafted Brantly in the third round of the 2010 MLB draft.
 Before beginning his professional career, Brantly played college baseball for the UC Riverside Highlanders.

 Amateur career

 Brantly attended Chaparral High School in Temecula, California.
 The Washington Nationals drafted Brantly in the 46th round of the 2008 Major League Baseball Draft, but Brantly did not sign.
 He opted to attend college, enrolling at the University of California, Riverside (UCR).
 He played college baseball for the UCR Highlanders baseball team in the Big West Conference.
 In the summer after his freshman season, in 2009, he played collegiate summer baseball for the La Crosse Loggers in the Northwoods League, and was named the league's top prospect.
 In his sophomore season, Brantly was named to the Big West's first team.